scotty-c/kubernetes-security-workshop/README.md

 To run through the lab start [here](securing-our-pods/securing.md)

 ## Rbac, namespaces and cluster roles <a name="roles"></a>
+In this module we will take the application we deployed in pervious module but this time create a namespace and limit
+the application to only have access to any resource in that namespace using service accounts, roles and role bindings.
+To run through the lab start [here](rbac-namespaces-cluterroles/namespaces.md)

 ## Introduction to knative <a name="knative"></a>

 ## Securing application communication with knative <a name="secknative"></a>

+### Instructors
+If you are giving this workshop there are some instructor notes [here](instructor-notes/notes.md)